A Chronological History-Celebrating 50 years!

-- CARD restructures its program to incorporate the medical teaching model of the North American Riding for the Handicapped Association (NARHA) and now offers classes in Hippotherapy, Psycho-Education, Rehabilitation and Adapted Sport.
+- CARD restructured its program to incorporate the medical teaching model of the North American Riding for the Handicapped Association (NARHA-*which is now PATH) and now offers classes in Psycho-Education, Rehabilitation, and Adapted Sport.

 - CARD becomes a premier accredited centre with NAHRA (the North American Handicapped Riding Association).

 - 3 of 5 CARD riders competing are selected for the Canadian Equestrian Team for Riders with Disabilities.
 The team competes in Denmark and earns a bronze medal.